Cephalopod ink: Types of ink shapes

-Inking behaviors
+Inking behaviours

 Escape strategies

 Two distinct behaviors have been observed in inking cephalopods.
 The first is the release of large amounts of ink into the water by the cephalopod in order to create a dark, diffuse cloud (much like a smoke screen) that can obscure the predator's view, allowing the cephalopod to make a rapid retreat by jetting away.

 The second response to a predator is to release pseudomorphs ("false bodies"), smaller clouds of ink with a greater mucus content, which allows them to hold their shape for longer.
 These are expelled slightly away from the cephalopod in question, which will often release several pseudomorphs and change colour (blanch) in conjunction with these releases.
 The pseudomorphs are roughly the same volume as and look similar to the cephalopod that released them, and many predators have been observed attacking them mistakenly, allowing the cephalopod to escape (this behaviour is often referred to as the "blanch-ink-jet manoeuvre").
-Thus, such capture avoidance method is analogous to fighter jet dogfights where the followed pilot releases countermeasures (such as flares) to misdirect the sensors in some guided missiles.

 Furthermore, green turtle (Chelonia mydas) hatchlings that have been observed mistakenly attacking pseudomorphs released by Octopus bocki have subsequently ignored conspecific octopuses.

 Hiding strategy

-The spotty bobtail squid releases ropes of ink longer than itself and hides among them, maybe to be confused with floating seagrass leaves.
+The spotty bobtail squid releases ropes of ink longer than itself and hides among them, possibly to be confused with floating seagrass leaves.